The Dark World: Authorship

 As with so much of the work of Kuttner and his wife and collaborator C.L.
 Moore, the exact authorship of this novel is unclear.
 It is generally credited to Kuttner alone; however, most of the couple's work after marriage was done in collaboration, and they frequently worked together so closely as to obscure the extent of their individual contributions.
 Critic Stefan R. Dziemianowicz has suggested that Bond's split personality in the novel is "consistent with CLM's deployment of psychologically conflicted characters in her earlier fiction."
 Brian Stableford's article on Kuttner in the same encyclopedia also names Moore as a co-author.
 The Encyclopedia of Science Fiction concludes that it is "safe to assume that many titles signed as by Kuttner alone are collaborations, though somewhat less safe to assume that the reverse applies."
 Allen Varney believed that The Dark World was entirely written by Moore.

 Reception

 Roger Zelazny said that the Kuttner story that had the greatest impression on him when younger was The Dark World and remarked that much of its appeal comes from its "colorful, semi-mythic characters and strong action."
-He cited Kuttner (and C. L. Moore) as major influences on his work, noting that Jane Lindskold identified a number of specific influences from Kuttner and Moore in his own work, particularly the "Amber" chronicles.
+He cited Kuttner (and C. L. Moore) as major influences on his work, noting that Jane Lindskold identified a number of specific influences from Kuttner and Moore in his own work, particularly The Chronicles of Amber.

 The Encyclopedia of Science Fiction reviewed The Dark World as archetypal science fantasy, which "neatly fused Kuttner's vigorous plotting with Moore's romanticism."
 E. F. Bleiler, describing the novel as "Fantastic adventure in the mode of A. Merritt," concluded that it was "not one of Kuttner's better works."